Prosjekt vi støtter

 1 000 000 SEK

-Betydelsen av budbärarämnet cAMP för reglering av insulin- och glukagonfrisättningen
+Betydelsen av budbärarämnet cAMP för reglering av insulin- och glukagonfrisättningen.

 Peetra Magnusson, Uppsala Universitet